LearnLib/ralib/experiments/README.md

 * '.log' file - a log of learning
 * 'model.dot' - the learned model (if learning was successful)
 * '.ser' file - the cache obtained as a result of the learning experiment

+In 'prog' there are files for one experiment that was not finished in time.